jiayangwu8/Python-Learning/README.md

-# Python-Learning
+# Data Viz
-It contains some Python code.
+It contains some Python code of data visualization, including reading csv file / summarizing the file / generating charts.